jonbnewman/use-prompt/README.md

 - Promise-based (async/await and try/catch capable).
 - N-number of concurrent prompt support.
-- Render anywhere you like.
+- Render anywhere you like for each prompt.

 ---